A Word from one of our Ministers

 Planning your visit

 For your first visit, we suggest arriving about 10-15 minutes early.
 You will be greeted by a Welcome Steward who will be able to answer any questions you may have.
 All our chapels are wheelchair-accessible and have accessible toilets.
 There is a hearing loop for those who need it at the London road chapel.
 At all chapels hymn words are displayed on a screen, but hymn books are available if you prefer.
+However, do check the calendar as we sometimes have joint services and so we will only be meeting in one of the chapels.

 Our Services